avishek-sen-gupta/cobol-rekt/README.md

 - [Graphviz](https://graphviz.org/) for flowchart generation; see its documentation for OS-specific installation instructions.
 - [JGraphT](https://jgrapht.org/) for Java-based graph analyses and some export functionality.
 - [NetworkX](https://networkx.org/) for Python-based graph analyses
+- [Neo4J](https://neo4j.com/) is required for using tasks involving Neo4J.
+The APOC and GDS plugins will need to be installed.
+All the tasks have also been tested using Neo4J Desktop.
+- A subscription to OpenAI's GPT-4o (or your choice of deployment) will be needed for capabilities which use LLMs.
+The tasks have been tested using Azure's OpenAI offering.

 ## Reverse Engineering Use Cases